 Scroll down for the braided cardamom bread recipe.

 Braided Cardamom Bread

 For The Bread:

 - 60 g butter

 - 7 g dry yeast, (individual sachet)

 - 60 g sugar, caster (superfine)

 - 1 teaspoon ground cardamom

 - 80 g pistachios, shelled and roughly chopped

-- 2 tbsp pomegranate molasses, optional
+- 2 tablespoon pomegranate molasses, optional

 - Combine the milk and butter in a saucepan over a medium heat and allow the butter to melt and the mixture to come to a lukewarm temperature.
 (If it heats too much cool it down by placing the saucepan in a sink with cold water).